 To determine eligibility for DSA you will need to forward supporting evidence of your disability or learning difficulty.
 This evidence will also be used by your assessor when evaluating your needs.
 The more detailed the evidence the easier it will be to determine eligibility for DSA and for assessing your needs.

-The university or college disability adviser may be able to help you arrange an updated, or new, assessment.
-If you need a test to establish your eligibility for DSA, but cannot afford the fee, you can apply to your university or college for help in meeting the costs through the Student Support Fund.
-The university or college disability adviser may be able to help you with this.
+We may need an update of a previous diagnostic assessment to see what the likely effect of your specific learning difficulty will be on the skills you need for higher education.
+Student Wellbeing may be able to help you arrange an updated, or new, assessment.
+If you need a test to establish your eligibility for DSA, but cannot afford the fee, you can apply to your university or college for help in meeting the costs through the Student Support Fund; but must have your registration confirmed at the University.

-Please be advised that any costs involved in obtaining this evidence for determining eligibility for DSA cannot be met by us nor be taken from your DSA funds.
+Please be advised that any costs involved in obtaining this evidence for determining eligibility for DSA cannot be met by the EA or the University nor be taken from your DSA funds.